raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **_Keen Hearing and Smell_**.
 The wolf has advantage on Wisdom (Perception) checks that rely on hearing or smell.

 **_Pack Tactics_**.
-The wolf has advantage on attack rolls against a creature if at least one of the wolf’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The wolf has advantage on attack rolls against a creature if at least one of the wolf’s allies is within 1.5m of the creature and the ally isn’t incapacitated.

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 7 (2d4 + 2) piercing damage.
+**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 1.5m, one target. _Hit:_ 7 (2d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.

 #### Worg